Southampton Corporation No. 45

 One such tour – the final tour of the Southampton system before its closure to be undertaken by the Light Railway Transport League – took place in August 1948.
 By a quirk of fate the original car used for the early part of the tour – top-covered car number 37 – became de-trolleyed and a replacement open-topped tram (number 44) was used for the remainder of the tour.

-Because this design provided insufficient support for the upper deck, however, Southampton Corporation gradually rebuilt the twelve Hurst Nelson cars to a four window configuration though the limited records that have survived from the original Southampton tramway minutes suggest that although some alterations were carried out in 1914, a major rebuilding of 45 did not take place until 1917.
+Because this design provided insufficient support for the upper deck, however, Southampton Corporation gradually rebuilt the twelve Hurst Nelson cars to a four window configuration.
+The exact date of this conversion is not entirely clear from the original Southampton tramway minutes that have survived.
+These suggest that some alterations were carried out in 1914, though a major rebuilding of 45 did not appear to have taken place until 1917.

-Interestingly, 45 is not the only Southampton tramcar to have survived into preservation as a small band of committed enthusiasts have for many years been working on the restoration of a further two other Southampton tramcars with a view to putting them on display in the city in which they operated and have also been involved in the restoration of a third tramcar though this is no longer in the group’s collection.
+Interestingly, 45 is not the only Southampton tramcar to have survived into preservation.
+Indeed, a small band of committed enthusiasts have for many years been working on the restoration of a further two Southampton tramcars with a view to putting them on display in the city in which they operated.
+They have also been involved in the restoration of a third tramcar though this is no longer in the group’s collection.

 - Type of tram

 - Open-topped double deck low height electric passenger tram

 - 56 (originally 48, prior to rebuilding in 1929) (32 on top deck; 24 downstairs)

 - Date entered service